- Transfers: return airport transfers

 Famed for the Aurora, the Yukon is also renowned for winter activities which is why we have included a husky safari, as well as an Aurora camp during your time here.
 During your husky safari, you will travel across the snow and ice, enjoying the amazing scenery of this most wonderful place as your team of intrepid dogs leads you along the trails.
 Snow-covered hills and mountains, frozen forests and crisp fields of fresh snow make the Yukon a truly magical place.

-Photography by Government of Yukon, Robert Postma, Joseph Bradley, Arctic Range Adventure, F Mueller, Cathie Archbould, State of Alaska/Chris McLennan
+Photography by Northern Lights Resort and Spa, Government of Yukon, Robert Postma, Joseph Bradley, Arctic Range Adventure, F Mueller, Cathie Archbould, State of Alaska/Chris McLennan

 Flights, Arrival and Transfer to Whitehorse